rmonvfer/draex/README.md

 ## Legal notice
 This software is released under the terms expressed in the MIT License.
 Please, refer to the LICENSE file for more information.

+## :ng_man: DISCLAIMER :ng_man:

+This is an old, unmaintained project, please, consider that before blaming me for my bad code.